upenn-acg/cis501/lab2-div/lab2-div.md

 module to form the full divider.
 Think about how each output value is computed from the inputs.

+For cleaner code, you can use a Verilog `for` loop to create the `lc4_divider_one_iter` copies, but creating the copies manually works just as well.

 ## Tests

 The testbench for the DIV/MOD unit is in